uvasrg/oblivc-web/content/main.md

 and compile/link it with your project.
 The result will be a secure multi-party cryptographic protocol that performs this operation without revealing any of the inputs or intermediate values of the computation to any of the parties.
-Only the outputs are finally shared.
+Only the final outputs are revealed.

 This paper motivates and describes Obliv-C: